duneanalytics/docs/docs/features/queries/data-explorer.md

 ## Finding Specific Contract Data

-Click a Table name to see a list of all the functions and data inside that contract's table:
+Click a Table name to see a list of all the columns inside that contract's table:

 ![how to find contract data in tables](images/how-to-find-contract-data-in-tables.gif)